DeloitteDigitalUK/jira-agile-metrics/README.md

 - Add support for `Progress report outcome query` and `Progress report outcome deadline field`.
 - Allow progress report to run without a forecast for some/all teams.
+- Allow progress report to be run without teams being explicitly defined.
+  Team names are picked up from the epic teams field if specified, and no forecasting will take place for such teams.

 ### 0.22